I was hanging out with my best friend’s daughter this morning while my friend ran errands. We will call her L.

 Your workplace should protect you as part of their non-discrimination policies.
 You can request what’s called “reasonable accommodations” to help you cope with dysphasia.

-Some examples of reasonable accommodation would provide you with a written summary of meetings, for example.
+Some example of reasonable accommodation would provide you with a written summary of meetings, for example.
 Or allowing you to present projects in writing, rather than having to talk in front of the entire board of directors.

 Will it ever get better?